0abst/Solidity-Cairo-codes/README.md

  * Read code, compile, deploy and interact with a contract with Javascript

+ * One of the main tasks has been to solve the challenges here: https://github.com/l-henri/solidity-101

 For Cairo we have:

  * Codes written based on the OpenZeppelin framework